Leveraging an mRNA Platform for the Development of Vaccines Against Egg Allergy

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Food allergy has posed a major global health burden due to the rising prevalence and lack of effective prophylactic strategies.
-During the past decades, allergen-specific immunotherapy (AIT) has been used as a disease-modifying therapy for food allergic conditions, but due to the long-term treatment duration, poor patient compliance and unexpected adverse reactions, only a minority of patients benefit from AIT therapy.
-In this proof-of-concept study, using well-established mRNA platform, we developed mRNA vaccine candidates encoding for the major egg white allergen Gal d2 (also known as ovalbumin) and comprehensively evaluated the prophylactic efficacy against anaphylaxis in a Gal d2-induced allergic mouse model.
-Two vaccine formulations, Gal d2 mRNA vaccine and Gal d2-IL-10 mRNA vaccine, both demonstrated effective ability in preventing the onset of allergic disease, which is largely attributed to the versatilities of mRNA vaccine in eliciting allergen-blocking antibody, shifting Th2 towards Th1 immunity, as well as in generating peripheral tolerance.
+Background: Food allergy (FA) poses a major global health issue due to the increasing prevalence and lack of effective prevention strategies.
+Allergen-specific immunotherapy (AIT) has emerged as a disease-modifying therapy for FA.
+However, due to long-term treatment duration and unexpected adverse reactions, only a minority of patients benefit from AIT.
+Therefore, effective prophylactic interventions are urgently needed for FA patients.
+Methods: In this proof-of-concept study, using a well-established mRNA platform, we developed mRNA vaccine candidates encoding for the major egg white allergen Gal d2 and comprehensively evaluated their prophylactic efficacy against anaphylaxis in a Gal d2-induced allergic mouse model.
+Results: Two vaccine formulations, Gal d2 mRNA vaccine and Gal d2-IL-10 mRNA vaccine, both demonstrated potent ability in inducing allergen-specific IgG and Th1-type T cells.
+Importantly, the two vaccine formulations showed promise in preventing the onset of allergic disease, which is indicated by prevention of body temperature decline during anaphylaxis.
+Conclusions: We provided preliminary proof-of-concept evidence showing that the mRNA platform is unique and holds promise for the development of anti-allergy vaccines.
+This is largely attributed to the capacities of mRNA vaccines in eliciting an allergen-blocking antibody, shifting Th2 towards Th1 immunity, as well as in generating peripheral tolerance.
+However, further investigations are required to better understand the mode of action.